Oral Cancer Screenings

 - Sores on the face, neck, or mouth that do not heal

 - A change in the way your dentures fit

 Our oral cancer screenings consist of a verbal, visual, and physical examination, and they include the following:

 - A thorough review of your oral health history, as well as your overall health history, which includes questions that help assess your level of risk for mouth cancer

-- A check for suspicious lumps by palpating your mouth, jaw, and neck
+- Check for suspicious lumps by palpating your mouth, jaw, and neck

 Though most sores (one of the primary signs of oral cancer) are noncancerous, the screening alone can’t determine this.
 If an abnormality is found, Dr. Oh may perform a biopsy (remove some cells for testing) or refer you to a mouth cancer specialist.